MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_factory_circuit_delete_circuitdevice.md

 A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that TBD has/is will be the parent under these conditions - TBD TBD

 ## -returns

+Returns `STATUS_SUCCESS` if the call was successful.
+Otherwise, it returns an appropriate error code.
+For more information, see [Using NTSTATUS Values](/windows-hardware/drivers/kernel/using-ntstatus-values).

 ## -remarks